MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 1. Download the plugin-directory from github to a local -> *.zip
 2. Install the zipped Plugin to the Wordpress-Plugin-Page (Upload zip in Admin-Backend).
 3. Activate the plugin through the 'Plugins' menu in Admin-Area of WordPress
+4. The Admin settings are initialised with reasonable values.
+Change the settings in the "Fotorama-Elevatione" page for preferred settings.
-4. Done!
+5. Done!

 # Update or De-Installation

 1. Deactivate the plugin in Admin-Area of WordPress.
-2. Delete the Plugin-in.
+2. Optional for clean Update: Delete the Plugin-in.
 Stop here for De-Installation.
 Hint: The Wordpress-Database is cleaned upon de-installation.
-The Custom-Fields (lat, lon, postimg, admin settings ASO) are removed from your database!
-No tracks left behind.
+The Custom-Fields (lat, lon, postimg, geoaddress, admin settings ASO) are removed from your database!
-3. Do Installation for the new version.
+3. Do Installation with the new version.
 Wordpress will provide you a message window wether you are sure.
-It's up to you.
+If you de-installed before, all settings have to be done again.
+Skip Step 2. and you don't have to do that.

 # Upgrade Notice